Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The design goals for this project are therefore :-

-1. Complete Excel Automation Add-In with working sample functions
+1. Working Excel Automation Add-In with sample functions
 2. Integrated 'Click-Through' installer, more familiar to end-users
 3. All development in VB.Net, using Microsoft Visual Studio 2022
 4. No third-party libraries or utilities required
 5. Coding style to support infrequent developers
-5.

 6.

 </p>